WDR on Dash Cam: Enhancing Video Quality for Optimal Captures

 2. Accurate Representation: By properly balancing the exposure, WDR ensures that images and videos accurately represent the scene as it appeared to the human eye.
 This is particularly important when it comes to gathering evidence in the event of an accident or other incidents on the road.

-3. Enhanced Night Vision: WDR technology greatly improves night vision capabilities, reducing glare from oncoming headlights and enhancing the visibility of in dark areas.
+3. Enhanced Night Vision: WDR technology greatly improves night vision capabilities, reducing glare from oncoming headlights and enhancing the visibility of objects in dark areas.
 This is crucial for drivers who frequently travel at night or in poorly lit areas.

 4. Reduced Overexposure: With WDR, dash cams can effectively handle situations where the camera is facing direct sunlight or other bright light sources.
 This prevents overexposure, where the image becomes overly bright and loses important details.